Photophobia, or light sensitivity, is characterised by a feeling of discomfort in the eye usually caused by light.

 Wear wide-brimmed hats and sunglasses with ultraviolet protection when outdoors in daylight.

 Also, consider wearing spectacles with photochromic lenses.
 Automatically adapting to changing light, Transitions® lenses darken when exposed to outdoor Uvs and return to their clear, transparent state when indoors.
-Uniquely designed to protect your eyes by blocking 100% UV rays outside and harmful blue light inside.
+Uniquely designed to protect your eyes by blocking 100% UV rays and filtering blue-violet light¹ indoors and outdoors.